 Pain that persists or worsens, especially in the back or sides, can indicate a kidney infection.

-Blood in the urine or strong, foul-smelling urine are warning signs that should not be ignored.
+Blood in the urine, foul-smelling urine, and urinary discharge are warning signs that should not be ignored.

 Individuals who have frequent recurrent UTIs should seek medical advice to explore underlying causes and treatment options.